solana-labs/token-list/README.md

 # Common issues

 ## Automerge failure: found removed line
+Any modifications must be manually merged; please submit an issue with a link to your PR.

+## Failed to normalize: failed to parse JSON: json: unknown field
+e.g. `failed to normalize: failed to parse JSON: json: unknown field "coingeckoId"`

+If this error is encountered while modifying an existing entry, note that this error is misleading; it is the automerger's way of saying that adding `coingeckoId` to an existing entry is not allowed.

-Any modifications must be manually merged; please submit an issue linking to your PR.
+Any modifications must be manually merged; please submit an issue with a link to your PR.

 ## Duplicate token